 Type A "Extensive" Life Care.
 Laurel Lake offers Type A "Extensive" Life Care, the most comprehensive residency plan available.
 With the payment of an initial entrance fee and monthly service fees, Laurel Lake residents with Type A plans need not worry about the potentially devastating effects of a long-term nursing home stay on their finances.
 Their contract assures them unlimited days in the community’s assisted living or skilled nursing facilities, at little extra cost.

 Type B "Modified" Fee-for-Service Plan.
-Laurel Lake also offers a Type B "Modified" Fee-for-Service plan, with lower entrance and monthly fees for those who have long-term care insurance policies, or do not qualify for Type A Life Care.
+Laurel Lake also offers a Type B "Modified" Fee-for-Service plan, with lower entrance and monthly fees.
+This option is often attractive to those who may already have long-term care insurance policies.

 Pre-residency Life Care.
 An innovative option for adults age 55-70, Laurel Lake's Pre-residency Life Care Program offers members a comprehensive package of assisted living, rehabilitation and long-term care services at Laurel Lake, available whenever needed before moving to Laurel Lake, at discounted per-diem rates.
 Members are guaranteed Type A Life Care coverage if they move in before age 75.
 Their Pre-residency Life Care membership fee will be applied to their entrance fee upon move-in.